smartsysbg/SmartWebDoc/docs/hmi-editor-mastering.md

 #
 **SmartWEB** offers a built-in WEB-based graphics editor for creating and editing `SVG` vector graphics.
 These graphics are part of WEB pages.
 Using the data provided by the `Opc Xml Data Providers`, the vector graphics can be animated.
-This feature enables the design of an `HMI` (Human Machine Interface) that has the same appearance and functionality as the HMI used in operator stations in the control room.
+This feature enables the design of an `HMI` (Human Machine Interface) that has the same appearance and functionality as the `HMI` used in operator stations in the control room.
 This chapter describes how to create and manage graphical displays, thereby achieving a dynamic visual representation of the process.
-Components from the SmartWEB dynamic shape library are used to represent common HMI elements such as valves, motors, regulators, etc. The following picture is an example of a data-driven WEB HMI graphic page.
+Components from the SmartWEB dynamic shape library are used to represent common `HMI` elements such as valves, motors, regulators, etc. The following picture is an example of a data-driven `WEB-HMI` graphic page.

 ![](./media/hmi-editor-mastering/image0.png)

-The graphical editor is also used for the development of dynamic elements (shapes).
+The graphical editor is also used for the development of dynamic elements (`Shapes`).
 The system comes equipped with pre-built shapes that are ready to use, but you can also create new, custom shapes that meet specific project requirements and extend the built-in library.
 The [Dynamic Shapes Development](/dynamic-shapes-development) chapter describes how to create custom shapes.

 ---